SmithsonianWorkshops/HydraResources/Hydra Cheat Sheet.md

     `module help module/name`

 1. **What if the program I need is not listed, can I install it on Hydra?**
     Yes.
 Try compiling any new software you need in your own space and feel free to reach out with questions.
+You can also install miniconda and use that to install software.

 1. **How do I start an analysis?**

-    You can create a job file either using `nano` or the [Qsub Generator](https://hydra-4.si.edu/tools/QSubGen/), which is a web tool to create job files.
+    You can create a job file either using `nano` or the [Qsub Generator](https://hydra-adm01.si.edu/tools/QSubGen/), which is a web tool to create job files.

     You can submit a job using the command
     `qsub jobfile.job`